ReemNeama/eventati_book/providers_organization_status.md

    - This needs to be done in a coordinated way to avoid type conflicts
    - All files that reference a specific provider type need to be updated together

-2. Update the main.dart file to use only the providers.dart barrel file
+2. Once all imports have been updated to use the providers.dart barrel file:
-   - Remove direct imports of individual providers
+   - Remove the re-export files from the root providers directory

-3. Consider removing the barrel_provider directory and barrel_provider.dart file once all imports have been thoroughly tested and updated to use the providers.dart barrel file directly
+   - Remove the barrel_provider directory and barrel_provider.dart file

 ## Migration Strategy